 - Dust your furniture and collectibles.
 Don’t forget picture frames, lampshades, and ceiling light fixtures.

 - No clothing on the floor, the foot of the bed, or the armchair: hang it up, put it in a drawer, or toss it into the laundry hamper.

 - “A place for everything, and everything in its place.”
 Return anything that doesn’t belong in your bedroom to its proper home.
 That means dishes to the kitchen, paperwork to your home office or desk, read magazines to the recycling bin, and exercise gear in a bag near the door, where you’ll remember to grab it on your way out.

 - If you don’t love it, it doesn’t belong in your bedroom.
 Gather up clothing that doesn’t fit or you never wear, collectibles that add nothing but dust to the space, and anything else that isn’t either useful or beautiful, and donate it all to the charity of your choice.

-Who says the only furniture that belongs in the bedroom are pieces labelled as “bedroom furniture” by the manufacturers?
-You can create nearly an entire new bedroom set without a single piece of “bedroom furniture,” and at zero cost.
+Who says the only furniture that belongs in the bedroom are pieces labeled as “bedroom furniture” by the manufacturers?
+You can create nearly an entirely new bedroom set without a single piece of “bedroom furniture,” and at zero cost.
 All you need to do is shop around your home (or the homes of family or friends) for items that can be repurposed into a new life in the bedroom.
-The easiest pieces of furniture to swap out for alternatives are your headboard, nightstands and footboard.
+The easiest pieces of furniture to swap out for alternatives are your headboard, nightstands, and footboard.

 - Decorative fencing, old shutters, antique or interesting doors, a folding screen, a row of wooden oars, or a woven gathering of twigs and branches all work in place of a traditional headboard.
 Check out your basement or garage for possibilities.